-- (a) the National Board is responsible for any decisions about registration of practitioners.
-This includes decisions about whether an individual is suitably qualified for registration as a medical radiation practice practitioner, and - (b) the Accreditation Committee is responsible for any decisions about accreditation of medical radiation practice programs.
-This includes decisions about whether the program, and the education provider that provides the program, meet the accreditation standards.

-Conversely, the National Board does not make decisions about accreditation of medical radiation practice programs and the Accreditation Committee does not make decisions about registration of practitioners.
+- (a) The National Board is responsible for any decisions about registration of practitioners.
+This includes decisions about whether an individual is suitably qualified for registration as a medical radiation practice practitioner. - (b) The Accreditation Committee is responsible for any decisions about accreditation of medical radiation practice programs.
+This includes decisions about whether the program, and the education provider that provides the program, meet the accreditation standards. - (c) The National Board does not make decisions about accreditation of medical radiation practice programs and the Accreditation Committee does not make decisions about registration of practitioners.

-Whilst the National Law separates the registration and accreditation functions and decisions, it also sets out the relationship between these functions and decisions.
+While the National Law separates the registration and accreditation functions and decisions, it also sets out the relationship between these functions and decisions.

-The Accreditation Committee receives reports from Assessment Teams and makes decisions about accreditation of programs.
-The Accreditation Committee notifies the National Board of its accreditation decisions.
+The Accreditation Committee receives:

+- (a) reports from Assessment Teams and makes decisions about accreditation of programs, and - (b) notifies the National Board of its accreditation decisions.

+The National Board:

-The National Board receives notice of accreditation decisions from the Accreditation Committee.
-The Board makes decisions about approval of accredited programs as providing qualifications suitable for registration as a medical radiation practitioner.
+- (a) receives notice of accreditation decisions from the Accreditation Committee, and - (b) makes decisions about approval of accredited programs as providing qualifications suitable for registration as a medical radiation practitioner.

-This is one mechanism under the National Law to ensure that only individuals who are suitably trained and qualified to practise in a competent and ethical manner are registered as medical radiation practitioners.
+The separation of the registration and accreditation functions and decisions is one mechanism under the National Law to ensure that only individuals who are suitably trained and qualified to practise in a competent and ethical manner are registered as medical radiation practitioners.